Ben Gilroy

-Ben Gilroy is an Irish political activist and conspiracy theorist.
-A founder and former leader of Direct Democracy Ireland, Gilroy was once a campaigner against evictions and has been described as a "serial litigant" for his multiple legal actions taken against Irish banks.
+Gilroy was once a campaigner against evictions and has been described as a "serial litigant" for his multiple legal actions taken against Irish banks, with AIB having successfully obtained a court order against him for continued frivolous lawsuits.
 During one of these court hearings, Gilroy threatened and abused the court in a written affidavit and was charged with contempt of court as a result.
 He was sentenced to 80 hours of community service but failed to attend.
 As a consequence of his failure to attend the community service, he was subsequently sentenced to 3 months' imprisonment.

-Gilroy has republished a number of conspiracy theories relating to the COVID-19 pandemic in Ireland.
+Gilroy has been described by the Irish Times as a far-right political candidate.
+He opposes abortion, Irish membership of the European Union and vaccinations, and has republished a number of conspiracy theories relating to the COVID-19 pandemic in Ireland.

-Gilroy unsuccessfully stood for the European Parliament on a number of occasions, including in the Midlands–North-West constituency in 2014 and in the Dublin constituency for the 2019 European Parliament election.
-He also unsuccessfully campaigned for a seat in the Dáil in the Meath East constituency in a 2013 by-election and 2016 general election, and as a candidate with the right-wing Irish Freedom Party in the Dublin Bay North constituency at the 2020 general election.
+Having stood for election numerous times, Gilroy has never been elected to a political position.
+He unsuccessfully stood for the European Parliament twice; in Midlands–North-West in 2014 and in the Dublin constituency in 2019.
+He also unsuccessfully campaigned for a seat in the Dáil in the Meath East constituency in a 2013 by-election and 2016 general election.
+He was an unsuccessful candidate with the far-right Irish Freedom Party in Dublin Bay North at the 2020 general election, and was also unsuccessful, standing for Liberty Republic in multiple constituencies, in the 2024 general election.

+Early and personal life

+Gilroy is originally from Raheny, Dublin.
+His mother was from County Westmeath and his father from County Leitrim.
+He describes himself as uneducated, having left school after the Inter Cert and "qualified from the university of life and the other college of hard knocks".
+He is a former bodyguard and runs an electrical business from his home in Navan.
+Gilroy suffered a heart attack in 2015, which he survived, but which he described as leaving him "physically impaired".
+He is married with four children.